Herdísarvík

-Herdísarvík (/is/) is a small bay and abandoned farm by the same name at the south coast of Reykjanes in Iceland.
+Herdísarvík (/is/) is a small bay and abandoned farm by the same name at the south coast of Reykjanes in Gullbringusýsla, Iceland.

-Name
+Etymology

-The name means "bay of Herdís", a common Icelandic women's name, in this case the name of a folk tale figure from the region (see: Stóra-Eldborg).
+Herdísarvík means "bay of Herdís", a common Icelandic women's name, in this case the name of a folk tale figure from the region (see: Stóra-Eldborg).

 Location and access

-The small bay Herdísarvík (Gullbringusýsla) with the remains of the farm and the former house of Einar Benediktsson is situated actually at the foot of Herdísarvíkurfjall /is/.
-The lava covering the land, Herdísarvíkurhraun /is/ (actually 3 lava flows, partially covering each other), came down from this volcanic mountain in the form of lava falls.
-They had their origin in different craters of the Brennisteinsfjöll volcanic system.
+Herdísarvík is situated at the foot of Herdísarvíkurfjall /is/.
+The lava covering the land, Herdísarvíkurhraun /is/ came down from this volcanic mountain in the form of lava falls.
+These lava falls originate in craters of the Brennisteinsfjöll volcanic system.

-Today, there is Route 427 passing by at a small distance, but the area was for a long time very remote.
-Access was only possible on foot, on horseback or by small boats, the lava building a.o. reefs in the water.
+Today, Route 427 passes near Herdísarvík.
+For a long time, the area was only accessible on foot, on horseback, or by small boats, in part due to the lava reefs in the water.

 History

-This remote place has nevertheless an interesting history.

 Winter fishing

-From the Middle Ages on, many Icelanders went to the coasts in the wintertime to go fishing.
-This was also done at the Reykjanes coast, where till around 1925, fishermen went out in rowing boats from different places at the south coast of Reykjanes to get herring or cod.
+Since the Middle Ages, many Icelanders went to the coasts in the wintertime to go fishing.
+This was also done at the Reykjanes coast, where until around 1925, fishermen went out in rowing boats from different places at the south coast of Reykjanes to get herring or cod.

-Herdísarvík had a very good landing for small boats.
-This was used in special weathers even by people from Þórlákshöfn og Selvogur around Strandarkirkja for the transport of goods for the farms in the region.
+Herdísarvík had a landing for small boats.
+This was used in special weathers by people from Þórlákshöfn og Selvogur around Strandarkirkja for the transport of goods for the farms in the region.

-And around 1900, even some new constructions were erected for winter fishing.
-This was practiced with rowing boats from there even till the 1920s.
+Around 1900, new constructions were erected for winter fishing.
+Winter fishing was practiced with rowing boats until the 1920s.
 The remains of the huts and small walls for fish drying can still be seen around Herdísarvík today.

-Rich farm
+Farming

 For some centuries, the farm at this place even had a reputation for being rather rich.
 There was good land down by the sea, but also up in the mountains for sheep pasture.
-And the farm was situated at the coast, which meant additional income from hunting of seabirds and seals, fishing, also trout angling in the nearby small lake (today a lagoon), and last but not least big quantities of drift wood, very precious in a land more or less without its own forests.
+Since the farm was situated on the coast, additional income came from hunting of seabirds and seals, fishing, trout angling in the nearby small lake (today a lagoon), and large quantities of drift wood - which were valuable due to a scarcity of trees.